apache/mesos/docs/authentication.md

   only one credential is allowed.
 This credential is used to identify the agent to the master.

+* `--[no-]authenticate_http_readonly` - If `true`, authentication is required to
+  make HTTP requests to the read-only HTTP endpoints that support authentication.
+If `false` (the default), these endpoints can be used without authentication.
+Read-only endpoints are those which cannot be used to modify the state of the agent.

-* `--[no-]authenticate_http` - If `true`, authentication is required to make HTTP requests to the HTTP endpoints that support authentication.
-If `false` (the default), all endpoints can be used without authentication.
+* `--[no-]authenticate_http_readwrite` - If `true`, authentication is required
+  to make HTTP requests to the read-write HTTP endpoints that support authentication.
+If `false` (the default), these endpoints can be used without authentication.
+Read-write endpoints are those which can be used to modify the state of the agent.

 * `--http_authenticators` - Specifies which HTTP authenticator module to use.
   The default is `basic`, but additional modules can be added using the